 The work Obscurity is a selection of printed mugshots, which were appropriated from the Internet and manipulated by a custom-made algorithm to make the individuals unrecognizable using an unique visual effect.
-The works will be presented as a premiere and derive from the artist’s online performative hack made with over 15 million mugshots of people arrested in the U.S. that have been obfuscated to protect their privacy.
+The works will be premiered for the firt time, they derive from the artist’s online performative hack made with over 15 million mugshots of people arrested in the U.S. that have been obfuscated to protect their privacy.
 The Obscurity series will be exhibited at the Ars Electronica Museum in Linz in 2016 and at the Musée National d'Histoire et d'Art of Luxembourg in 2017.

 The works Keith Alexander and David Petraeus are appropriated selfies of the former directors of the NSA and CIA.
-The online photo has been enlarged and spray-painted on paper and plexiglass using an HD graffiti stencil technique developed by the artist.
-The work is from the Overexposed series of portraits of high-ranking U.S. intelligence officials who have been involved in mass surveillance programs or have misled the public about them.
+The online photos have been enlarged and spray-painted on paper and plexiglass using an HD graffiti stencil technique developed by the artist.
+The work are from the Overexposed series of portraits of high-ranking U.S. intelligence officials who have been involved in mass surveillance programs or have misled the public about them.
 The series has been featured on Reuters, ZEIT, Frankfurter Allgemeine, Süddeutsche Zeitung, Arte TV, and many other media outlets.
-Overexposed was exhibited at Centre de la Photographie in Geneva, the ICP Museum in NYC and it will be exhibited at the Palazzo delle Esposizioni in 2016 in Rome, Muncher StadtMuseum in Munich and at C/O Berlin in 2017.
+Overexposed was exhibited at Centre de la Photographie in Geneva, the ICP Museum in NYC, and it will be exhibited at the Palazzo delle Esposizioni in 2016 in Rome, Muncher StadtMuseum in Munich and at C/O Berlin in 2017.

 List of artworks on display at PRIVATE solo show by Paolo Cirio: